swcarpentry/DEPRECATED-bc/novice/ref/05-prompts-exits.md

 root: ../..
 title: Recognising prompts and how to exit
 ---
-When starting work at the command line, sometimes you can not recognise your prompt.
-At this session you will find tips to discovery where you are and how exit of the unrecognised prompt.
+When working at the command line, you might not recognise your prompt.
+On this page you will find tips to discover where you are and how to exit if you are not where you want to be.

 ### Shell